Docs

 #

-Navigate to the Audiences page under the Recipients section on the Knock dashboard’s sidebar, then click “Create Audience” in the top right corner.
+To create an audience, navigate to the Audiences page under the Recipients section on the Knock dashboard’s sidebar, then click “Create audience” in the top right corner.
+Determine whether the audience will be dynamic or static.
+Audience types cannot be changed after creation.

 #

 Dynamic audiences are built by creating a set of query rules on top of the user data in Knock, expressed as conditions.
-You can build dynamic audiences using any of the properties available on your user objects.
+You can build dynamic audiences using the properties available on your user objects.
+For a full reference of supported condition types and operators, see the conditions docs.

 Knock will automatically update the dynamic audience in real-time as the user data in Knock changes, moving users in and out of the audience as their properties change.
 These changes are known as "membership events" and are used to trigger workflows.